mona-frl/CFG_CSS_homework/README.md

-# CFG Homework - HTML
+# CFG Homework - CSS

 ## Style one page to look like a website you like the layout/appearance of.
 Feel free to recreate the cafe website you saw in the first few slides.